History of Slovakia in Timeline

 In 2010, Iveta Radičová became the first female Prime Minister of Slovakia.

-In 2010, Observer status to European Space Agency (ESA) was granted.
+In 2010, Slovakia was granted observer status to the European Space Agency (ESA).

 2010: FIFA World Cup Qualification

-In 2010, the Slovak national football team qualified for the FIFA World Cup and progressed to the last 16.
+In 2010, the Slovak national football team qualified for the FIFA World Cup for the first time, progressing to the last 16.

-In 2010, the Slovak national hockey team finished fourth in the Winter Olympics in Vancouver.
+In 2010, the Slovak national hockey team finished fourth at the Winter Olympics in Vancouver.

-In 2010, the estimated Muslim population in Slovakia was 5,000, representing less than 0.1% of the country's population.
+In 2010, there were an estimated 5,000 Muslims in Slovakia, representing less than 0.1% of the country's population.

-In 2011, Slovakia hosted the IIHF World Championship, which took place in Bratislava and Košice, where Finland won the gold medal.
+In 2011, Slovakia hosted the IIHF World Championship, where Finland won the gold medal.
+The competition took place in Bratislava and Košice.

-According to a Eurobarometer survey from 2012, 26% of the population have knowledge of English at a conversational level.
+According to a Eurobarometer survey from 2012, 26% of the Slovak population had conversational knowledge of English, followed by German (22%) and Russian (17%).

 2012: Robert Fico became Prime Minister for the second time